 - Brown sausage in an 11 to 12-inch skillet over medium heat, breaking up clumps, until cooked through about 7-8 minutes.
 Stir in 2 cups marinara sauce (reserving remaining sauce for end of assembly).
 Reduce heat to low.

-- Put 2 lasagna noodles on center of sauce and sausage mixture; break two additional lasagna noodles into pieces and fill in over the sauce to the edges of skillet.
+- Put 2 lasagna noodles on center of sauce and sausage mixture; break two additional noodles into pieces and fill in to the edges of skillet.

 - Cover and simmer over low heat until noodles are soft, about 20 minutes.
 Remove from heat and allow sitting 10 minutes before cutting and serving.